Welcome to the Pikesville Farmers Market! Every Tuesday, 2-6pm at Pomona Square

 COVID-19 & THE PIKESVILLE FARMERS MARKET

 Our 2020 market is currently scheduled to open June 2.
 Our Chamber is closely monitoring how COVID-19 is affecting our local community.
 We will post updates on our website, as well as on our farmers market Facebook page, should the situation change.

 Our first priority is supporting a healthy community and slowing the transmission of COVID-19, while ensuring that our community has access to fresh local produce from our farmers.

-Health Guidelines for Visiting the Farmers Market Spring 2020
+Health Guidelines for Visiting the Farmers Market during COVID-19

 The CDC guidelines for staying healthy during the novel coronavirus crisis also apply to visiting the Pikesville Farmers Market.
 We must abide by these guidelines to eliminate potential COVID-19 transmission and in order to stay open.